 Even the best facilitator in the world will fail miserably if they don’t show up prepared.
-Anyone can succeed with enough forethought.
-Today’s post focuses on some recent workshop success, and the reasons why it was a success, shared with us by an MG RUSH Alumna.
+Anyone can succeed with enough forethought, as shared with us by an MG RUSH Alumna.

 “Workshop success!
 I’m happy to share that yesterday’s SE Asia Region planning workshop went off wonderfully.
 My boss and VPs all commented that it was clear a lot of thought and care went into the format, sessions, and questions, all to good use.”

 If you want to get better facilitating, nothing beats immersion and practice.

 “Again, I want to emphasize how useful our FAST training was.
 I’ve used it, shared it, and need to connect with HR to tell them how useful it was.
 Multiple people have caught me to say one-on-one what a great success this workshop was, and they credited how I facilitated in particular.
 The coaching you provided was tremendously helpful and the prep work I did really made a difference.”

 Effective facilitators do not stand idly while others speak around them.
 They force content to go through them so they can provide reflection.
 Visual reflection is frequently more effective than audio only reflection.

 “Managing the flow of conversation (through me) was one of the more successful differences I saw in this workshop.
 I spent most of my time recording at the flip charts, referencing our posted agenda or objectives, or the takeaways from previous steps.
 I asked WHY frequently, asked for clarification of terms, and prompted for more detail at various times.”